 Audio bit stream was perfect with hassle free HD Audio pass-through and proper down mix conversion.
 Definitely more than we expected for a cheap media box.

-Network performance is good.
-Streaming low bit-rate 1080p content via wired and wireless network was good.
+Network performance was more than decent with streaming of low bit-rate 1080p content via wired and wireless network being totally possible.

 Gaming performance is okay although you will have to find non BT controllers for the job and avoid 3D demanding games due to 1GB of RAM.